shomeier/NemakiWareWiki/Configuration(Repository)_-Property.md

 - [nemakiware-property.properties](https://github.com/aegif/NemakiWare/blob/master/core/src/main/webapp/WEB-INF/classes/nemakiware-property.properties)
   Defines CMIS property's attributes following CMIS specification.
 Basically you should **NOT** change this.

+# Dynamic configuration
+The above list of property fils define **static** properties.
+Almost all of these can be overwritten by CouchDB configuration **on the fly**, except for CouchDB settings and some repository info metadata.
+Dynamic property within CouchDB takes precedence over static properties.

 # Important properties
 ## Preview
 LibreOffice or OpenOffice must be preinstalled.